bonitasoft/bonita-doc/md/manage-an-organization.md

 ## Import an organization

-This example explains how to import an organization definition from an XML file into Bonita BPM Engine.
+This example explains how to import an organization definition from an XML file into Bonita Engine.

 The structure of the XML file is defined in an [XSD file](organization-overview.md).
-To see an example of a well-formed XML file for an organization, export the ACME sample organization from Bonita BPM Studio.
+To see an example of a well-formed XML file for an organization, export the ACME sample organization from Bonita Studio.

 In the following example, the organization definition is stored in a file called `ACME.xml`, which is stored in `path`.
 The file content is converted to a string, and then imported.
 ```groovy